Life insurance can be a very important item to carry.

 The maximum amount of coverage for the employee – which is based on case underwriting guidelines – can be as high as $250,000.
 The employee’s spouse is then eligible for up to 50 percent of the amount of whatever the employee is eligible to purchase.
 With this plan, the employee’s spouse is still allowed to purchase the coverage, even if the employee does not participate in a plan.

-The issue age on worksite coverage ranges from 16 to 70.
-There is also a wide variety of different riders available so that employees and participants may “customize” their coverage.
+The issue age on work site coverage ranges from 16 to 70.
+There are several riders available so that employees and participants may “customize” their coverage.
 These riders may include the following:

 - Accidental Death Benefit